LunarWatcher/umbra/README.md

     * MacOS will never be intentionally supported out of principle
 * bash, and optionally zsh
     * Note that zsh will have better support than bash, but the core scripts are written in bash as far as reasonably doable.
 Anything `sourced` is attempted written portably so nothing special needs to be done.
+* Git, notably used for path lookups.
+Technically not required, but functionally required for a lot of core functionality to work as described.
+Umbra won't break if you don't have git, but it will not work as advertised.

 ### Optional dependencies